scottfr/SystemsBook/Preface/preface.md

 ## Preface ##

 We set out to develop an interactive ebook on modeling and simulation introducing Insight Maker.
-As it turned out, after a few months what had actually been developed was an interactive book on modeling and simulation introducing Insight Maker.
+As it turned out, after a few months, what had actually been developed was an interactive book on modeling and simulation introducing Insight Maker.
 What we realized, upon arriving at the goal, was that the world didn't need another book on modeling and simulation and it surely didn't need an Insight Maker users guide.
 And, glitzy technology couldn't turn what we had developed into what it needed to be.
 Though a glitzy technology oriented book on modeling and simulation that read like an Insight Maker users guide was just what we had created.

-Fortunately for us a couple of our insightful and courageous sponsors were willing to tell us in no uncertain terms that the emperor had no clothes, and they were willing to repeat this until we got the message.
+Fortunately for us a few of our insightful and courageous sponsors were willing to tell us in no uncertain terms that the emperor had no clothes, and they were willing to repeat this until we got the message.
 So the reconstruction, along with a couple of intense positioning discussions ensued.
 During that exchange our thoughts migrated from thinking of the creation as a book, to thinking of it as an app, and finally as an Interactive Learning Environment (ILE), though not an ILE about modeling and simulation or about Insight Maker.
 The realization that emerged was that the ILE needed to present an approach for the user to better understand and deal with the world around them in a manner significantly better than they would have been able too before interacting with this ILE.

 With this awakening the label for this creation began to look something like "Systems Insights for Y/Our Future: An Interactive Learning Environment."
 Aren't you pleased we decided to name it something else?
 The August 30, 2013 beta release of Chapter 1 and Chapter 2 served as a good model for the direction of the first few chapters.
 And with this emphasis on interaction there was a question as to the sensibility of trying to create a physical copy of the ILE.
 There are valuable aspects of interaction that would be completely lost in a physical copy of the ILE.
 You can let us know whether our thoughts were appropriate after you experience this interactive learning environment.

-An additional realization is that the ILE is just that, an interactive learning environment.
+An additional realization was that the ILE is just that, an interactive learning environment.
 It is not a development environment.
-While one can construct models and simulations in the environment any serious development should be done in Insight Maker at InsightMaker.com.
+While one can construct models and simulations in the environment any serious development should be done in Insight Maker at [InsightMaker.com](http://insightmaker.com/).
 Additionally, there are critical functions that can be performed on a workstation for which there are no equivalent on a tablet or cell phone, e.g., mouseover, shift+click, ctrl+click, which are critical operations for some  aspects of development.
 Alternatives for these are presented in the Introduction.

-We sincerely hope that you find this effort meaningful and provides a basis for developing a more useful understanding of the world around you.
+We sincerely hope that you find this effort meaningful and provides you a basis for developing a more useful understanding of the world around you.

 ~~~~~
 November 13, 2013